17198 Gorjup: Lightcurve

-A rotational lightcurve of Gorjup was obtained from photometric observations made by Czech astronomer Petr Pravec at Ondřejov Observatory in August 2008.
+A rotational light curve of Gorjup was obtained from photometric observations made by Czech astronomer Petr Pravec at Ondřejov Observatory in August 2008.
 The lightcurve gave a well-defined rotation period of 3.2430 hours with a brightness variation of 0.12 magnitude (U=3).

 Naming

 This minor planet was named after Slovenian Niko Gorjup (born 1984) an awardee in the Intel International Science and Engineering Fair (ISEF) in 2003.
 At the time, he attended the Solski Center Nova Gorica, Gimnazija, Nova Gorica, Slovenia.
 The approved naming citation was published by the Minor Planet Center on 14 June 2004 (M.P.C.
 52173).